Strategies to Promote Resilience and Wellness for Head Start Staff Through a Trauma Informed Lens

 The UCLA Health Care Institute (HCI) is pleased to share with you that applications for its newest training opportunity for Head Start are now available.
 As you move towards fully in-person comprehensive services, this training can support your ongoing program efforts and activities to better incorporate a trauma-informed approach with a specific focus on promoting resilience and wellness for Head Start and Early Head Start staff.
 Learn trauma-informed practices and develop a strategic plan identifying current practices and next steps for building a trauma-sensitive and responsive organization.
 Participating agencies will also participate in multiple quality-improvement coaching calls over a 6-month period and receive evaluation tools to monitor their progress and change.

-The Trauma Informed Care Training for Head Start will be delivered VIRTUALLY over a 3-week period, 2 days per week, from 9am-2:30pm Pacific Time.
+The Trauma Informed Care Training for Head Start will be delivered VIRTUALLY over a 4-week period, 2 days per week, from 9am-1:30pm (Pacific Standard Time).
 Dates are as follows.

 This training will help Head Start organizations and its staff to do the following:

 - Build awareness about their own experiences with trauma and how this impacts their current practice and work with children.

 - Understand their own triggers around children’s behaviors and utilize strategies to support themselves with awareness, reflection and self-care after experiencing burnout and compassion fatigue.

 - Learn trauma-informed practices that support attunement and relationship-building in the workplace, with an emphasis on reflection and inquiry, parallel process and reflective supervision grounded in relationship-based practice.

 - Conduct a self-assessment of their organization that will help identify current practices and next steps for building a trauma-sensitive and-responsive organization.